Ever wondered where all your clothes donations you chuck away go to? Two words: bale shops.

 The road behind City Centre Building close to Wings

 New Bale is on Thursday nights.
 The line starts at 6:20 pm and the doors open at 6:30 pm.
+This is Honiara’s only late night shopping.
 Monday is half-price, and stock continues to get cheaper throughout the week.
-Lels also sells books, shoes, kitchenware and other miscellaneous items.

 The No Name place with Air Con